Infosim/advanced_weathermap_handling/README.md

 then this script assumes these objects as equal and replaces the references to the first objects with references to the second object.

-## Automatic Addition of  Statistics to Weather Map Nodes and Links
+## Statistics
-This script adds statistics to Weather Map nodes and links when given certain parameters as input over a CSV file.
+This script automatically adds statistics to Weather Map nodes and links when given certain parameters as input over a CSV file.
 The format of the CSV file and the capabilities of the script are documented in [this PDF document](StableNet_WeatherMap_Statistics/StableNet_WeatherMap_Statistics.pdf).

 The following two screenshots illustrate part of the functionality that the script offers.
 The first screenshot shows